 On the morning of your fourth day, we suggest you take the early morning ferry across to Praslin (the main ferry provider is Cat Cocos) .
 This takes around an hour, and leaves from the Inter Island ferry port in Victoria.

-There are also loads of other ways you could visit Praslin or divide your time.
-If you prefer, you could also take the afternoon ferry on Day 3 and spend an extra night on Praslin, it’s entirely up to you.
-If you want to reach Praslin faster, you could take 15 minute flight from Mahe with Air Seychelles, or there’s also the option to charter a helicopter of course.
+If you want to reach Praslin faster, you could take 15-minute flight from Mahe with Air Seychelles, or there’s also the option to charter a helicopter of course.
 And, if you’d prefer to do everything from Mahe, you can also visit Praslin as a day trip from Mahe as well.

 With one full day on Praslin, our suggestion is to take in the fantastic Vallee de Mai, and visit one of the world’s best beaches.
 A hire car on Praslin will make getting around easier, but public transport also serves the major stops around the island.
+You can also take a day tour like this.

 We’re going to start with the Vallee de Mai on Praslin.
 This is a UNESCO world heritage site, and the major tourist attraction on the island.
 Here, one of the Seychelles most unique endemic plants grows – the giant Coco de Mer palm.